oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-01-mndtr-42-missing-sharing-group-name.md

 ### Missing Sharing Group Name

-It MUST be tested that the sharing group name exists and equals the predefined reserved value from section [#cite](document-property---distribution---sharing-group) if the precondition is fulfilled.
+It MUST be tested that the sharing group name exists and equals the predefined reserved value from section [sec](#document-property-distribution-sharing-group) if the precondition is fulfilled.

 The relevant path for this test is: